 For an extra exciting feeling, sit in the rotating restaurant on top and have an Aperol Spritz.
 The restaurant is called “Sphere” and it’s quite popular as you might expect.
 Make sure to tell your hotel to book a table for you!
 Tickets for the TV Tower and the restaurant you can find here.

 Not feeling tipsy at the beginning of the trip?
 Perfect!
 Let’s head out to the left and our next stop, located just 11 minutes from Alexanderplatz – Hackeschermarkt and Hofe.
-A historic ensemble of buildings with Art Nouveau together with the Hackescher Markt is a main transportation hub hiding plenty of restaurants, cafes, and designer shops.
+Hackescher Markt is a main transportation hub hiding plenty of restaurants, cafes, and designer shops.
 A stroll around this area can be very fun.
 Do not skip!

 Berliner Dom and Unter the Linden